Energy Security Outlook

 This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.

-• No SSTs cross the Watch curve in 2025.
-11 of the 93 SSTs cross the watch curve in January to July 2026.
-This assumes the market supplements the existing coal stockpile at its maximum import capability to maintain increased thermal generation during low hydro inflows.
+The Fuel Capability Case (Base Case) assumes the market supplements the existing coal stockpile at its maximum import capability to maintain increased thermal generation during any extended periods of low hydro inflows.

-The graphs below compare New Zealand and South Island controlled storage to the relevant Electricity Risk Status Curves.
+The graphs below compare New Zealand and South Island base case controlled storage to the relevant Electricity Risk Status Curves.

 Image